Moldovan cuisine: Dishes

-Perhaps the best-known Moldovan dish is also a well-known Romanian dish, mămăligă (a cornmeal mush or porridge).
+Perhaps the most-known Moldovan dish is also a well-known Romanian dish, mămăligă (a cornmeal mush or porridge).
 This is a staple polenta-like food on the Moldovan table, served as an accompaniment to stews and meat dishes or garnished with cottage cheese, sour cream, or pork rind.
-Regional specialties include brânză (a brined cheese) and friptură (a lamb or goat stew).
+Regional foods include brânză (a brined cheese) and friptură (a lamb or goat stew).
 Local wines accompany most meals.

 Traditional Moldovan dishes combine diverse vegetables, such as tomatoes, bell peppers, aubergine, cabbage, beans, onions, garlic, and leeks.
 Vegetables are used in salads and sauces, and also baked, steamed, pickled (called murături), salted, or marinated.

-The various kinds of borș (ciorbă) include a wide range of soups with a characteristic sour taste.
+The various kinds of borș (ciorbă) include a wide range of soups with a sour taste.
 These may be meat and vegetable soups, or fish soups, all of which are soured by borș (traditionally made from bran), or lemon juice.
-Chicken soup with meat, known as zeamă, is commonly served.
+Chicken soup with meat, known as zeamă, is served.

 Meat is traditionally served as an appetizer or first course.
 Roasted and grilled pork, beef meatballs (known as pârjoale and chiftele), and steamed lamb are common.
 Meat and fish are often marinated and then grilled.

 Traditional holiday dishes include stuffed cabbage rolls with minced meat (known in Moldova/Romania as "sarmale", and in Turkey as "dolma"), pilaf (a rice dish), pork jelly, noodles, and chicken, among others.
 The holiday table is usually decorated with baked items, such as pastries, cakes, rolls, and buns, with a variety of fillings (such as cheese, fruit, vegetables, and walnuts), known (also in Romania) as cozonac, pască, brânzoaice (poale-n brâu), sfințișori, papanași, colaci, plăcinte, and cornulețe.

 In certain areas, the cuisine of various ethnic minorities is predominant.
-In eastern Moldova, Ukrainians eat borscht; in the south, the Bessarabian Bulgarians serve the traditional mangea (chicken with sauce), while the Gagauz prepare shorpa, a highly seasoned mutton soup; in the Russian communities, pelmeni (meat-filled dumplings) are popular.
-Various dishes served at the New Year's Eve table include mostly Russian-influenced dishes such as shuba and salată de boeuf.
+In eastern Moldova, Ukrainians eat borscht; in the south, the Bessarabian Bulgarians eat mangea (chicken with sauce), while the Gagauz eat shorpa, a highly seasoned mutton soup; in the Russian communities, pelmeni (meat-filled dumplings) are popular.
+Various dishes served at the New Year's Eve table include mostly Russian-influenced dishes such as șuba and salată de boeuf.

 Other commonly served dishes include a variant of pierogi called colțunași, filled with fresh white cheese (colțunași cu brînză), meat (colțunași cu carne), or cherries.